 - Say a decade

 - Make it a habit

 Step 1: Learn about the Rosary

 The first step is to learn a little more about what is happening when we pray this prayer, and where the prayer came from.
-The best way to do this is to watch this ridiculous talk from Father Don Calloway speaking at Steubenville University.
+The best way to do this is to watch this powerful talk from Father Don Calloway speaking at Steubenville University.
+This was the talk that made it so clear to me how incredible the Rosary was.
 It's a long talk, but it's worth it.